imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 **Research GitHub Pages.
 Follow the instructions on https://pages.GitHub.com/ and write a tutorial summarizing the process.
 Write a few scenarios for how GitHub Pages could be used and conclude with your opinion of the service.**

-Github pages are public web pages that are hosted and published from the github website and they provide an awesome way to showcase your project to the rest of the world.
+Github pages are public web pages that are hosted and published from the Github website and they provide an awesome way to showcase your project to the rest of the world.

 Let's go through the process of creating a github page for your project.

-1) You need to first ensure that you have created a repository on github.
+1) You need to first ensure that you have created a repository on Github.
 If you want to create a page for an existing project, you can skip this step.

 2) Create a branch by clicking the branch dropdown in the repository overview.
 You MUST name this branch `gh-pages` or it will not work.
 Name your new branch then click enter.